WhiteYellowXanthic/blog.github.io/resume.md

 ### Project Experience

 - *2017/08 ~ Present*

-  **Projects**
+  - **Projects**
     1. **Authentication Service**
-        Authentication Service is an authentication center in the company, built with Spring Cloud and Spring Security.
+      Authentication Service is an authentication center in the company, built with `Spring Cloud` and `Spring Security`.
 Most of the services and applications (include mobile APPs) rely on it.
-    2. **Metadata Service**
+    1. **Metadata Service**
       An independent service for metadata design, store, mapping, and query, that analyze the models' relationship and make the business service can query the various data in the same way.
-    3. **API Lifecycle Management Service**
+    1. **API Lifecycle Management Service**
       Development tool for team cooperation improved the cooperation between the frontend team and the backend team.
-    4. **JobEditor Service**
+    1. **JobEditor Service**
-        A web editor for the Jenkins tasks' configurations, it was written with VueJS and Vuetify.
-Without any databases, only manipulate the GIT for storage.
+      A web editor for the `Jenkins` tasks' configurations, it was written with `VueJS` and `Vuetify`.
+Without any databases, only manipulate the `GIT` for storage.
-    5. **DevOps Tools**
+    1. **DevOps Tools**
-        A sticker tool connects the Jenkins, Kubernetes, Docker, and any other DevOps tools, create it to improve the development flows.
+      A sticker tool connects the `Jenkins`, `Kubernetes`, `Docker`, and any other `DevOps` tools, create it to improve the development flows.
+  - **Responsibilities**
+    1. I created the above services alone, and for the services from 3 - 5, I've created them because of I know the problems exists in the team, thus I designed, architected and wrote them.
+    1. Create the frontend framework to make the module self-registrable.

+- *2016/11 ~ 2017/08 **Yi Jubao***
+  A platform for the second-hand house trading, house replacement, and house renting, it manages the trade processes for the user and house broker.
+  This project created on the sub-projects of `Spring Cloud`, it's a `microserice-oriented architecture` and deployed on the `Ali Cloud`.
   **Responsibilities**
-    I created the above services alone, and for the services from 3 - 5, I've created them because of I know the problems exists in the team, thus I designed, architected and wrote them.
+    1. Collect the requirements, and make it easy to understand to team members.
+    1. Coordinate the offline teams.
+    1. Architect the system, write the core code(include the frontend), workflow engine, IT test framework, and the scripts for automatic development.
+    1. Manage the daily works of the project.

+- *2016/01 ~ 2016/11 **ASKDOG / Video Coupon***
+  A video QA website, user can share their experiences through the video or answers the questions in video/audio/text format.
+  In the later period, fastly created a video coupon service for our customers because of the capital chain broken.
+  **Responsibilities**
+    1. Build the team.
+    1. Architect the system, write the core code(include the frontend written with `AngularJS`).
+    1. Refactor the frontend to make it scalable.
+    1. Write other services and H5 for market development.

+- *2013/11 ~ 2015/12 **CloudGate***
+  An SSO solution with enhanced security, it's for the cloud services in the company.
+  **Responsibilities**
+    1. Write the implementation of OpenID Connect.
+    1. Write the IT test framework and test cases.
+    1. Write kinds of authentication methods and security rules.

+- *2012/09 ~ 2013/03 **TG-Document / MDT 3***
+  An `iOS` application for PDF reading, will re-layout the characters when user zoom in/out the screen.
+  **Responsibilities**
+    1. Manage the daily works of the project.
+    1. Implement the functions with a new workmate.

+- *2007/11 ~ 2012/10*
+  - **Projects**
+    1. **BDLMX 2.0**
+      XML document management system, written in VB.
+    1. **MW 1.0 ~ 2.3**
+      Next generation of XML document management system, provides the document online edit, version management, approve process management, publishing management, and other serials functions.
+It aims the financial companies' rule-kind document management.
+    1. **AQ**
+      An online tool for the materials‘ characteristics management, it was written with `Java` and `Flex`, with it the experts could manage the huge material's characteristics easily.
+    1. **MEPA 1.0 ~ 2.3**
+      A system for financial companies, it's according to the JSOX to help the companies manage their documents, evidence, etc.

+  - **Responsibilities**
+    1. Manage the daily works of those projects.
+    1. Write the core functions of those systems.
+    1. Review the code, then write the checklist for those projects.
+    1. Train the new team members on `Java`, `Flex`, `C#` and debug skills.

 ### Education